Raising Chickens In The City | Ask the Expert

 Sara: Some people do bring their hens inside, but I don’t know of any chickens that are completely house trained.
 So I’d just be careful - when ours potter into our conservatory we do need to mop up after them on a regular basis!

-Sara: You’ll need to clean out your coop every week or so, but it’s a really easy job - it’s just a case of pulling out the tray and tipping it into a bag.
+Sara: You’ll need to clean a chicken coop out every week or so, but it’s a really easy job - it’s just a case of pulling out the tray and tipping it into a bag.
 It’s just like cleaning out a cat’s litter tray.
 The best thing to do is pop it all in a composter, but if you don’t have a garden it’s probably easiest to just pop it in the bin - and it’s also probably worth having fewer chickens so there’s less poo to deal with!

 5. Are there any tech or gadgets that can make it easier to raise chickens?